leapmotion/leapjs/PROTOCOL.md

 ### Changes

 This version removes heartbeating.
 Instead, applications request focus by sending focus events.

+### Sending focus events

-When an application wants control, it sends `{focused: true}`.
-When it's ready to reliquish control it sends `{focused: false}`.
+When your application needs to take focus, it does so by sending `{focused: true}`.
+When an application loses focus, in informs `leapd` by sending `{focused: false}`.

+### Background mode

 In order to always receive frames, you must enable background mode.
-This can be achieved by sending `{background:true}`.
+This can be achieved by sending `{background: true}`.
+By default, applications will not receive frames when they lose focus.